When you’re getting ready to appear in a corporate video, dressing appropriately is an important consideration.

 Use patterns sparingly

 Patterns can look great, but there are a few things to look out for, especially with video.
-Small checked or striped patterns can be distracting on camera and can cause something called a moiré pattern, which makes your fine check shirt look like a swarm of angry bees.
+Small checked or striped patterns can be distracting on camera and cause a moiré pattern, which makes your fine-check shirt look like a swarm of angry bees.
 Avoid small, busy prints, which can look cluttered on a small screen.
-Bold prints and thick stripes of colour and checks will work well.
+Bold prints, thick stripes of colour, and checks will work well.